 The School & Safety Foundation supports schools to ensure a healthy social wellbeing of pupils and employees.
-Our website and our helpdesk are the starting points for every professional whose job it is to develop a safe social (learning) environment at school and in the classroom.
+Our website and our Adviespunt are the starting points for every professional whose job it is to develop a safe social (learning) environment at school and in the classroom.

 We provide schools and professionals with – among other things – information, teaching materials, coaching, assistance and expert advice.